complexlogic/flex-launcher/docs/compilation.md

 ```
 cmake .. -DCMAKE_BUILD_TYPE=Release
 ```
-If you're building on Raspberry Pi, it's recommended to pass `-DRPI=1` to `cmake`, which tweaks the default configuration to be more Pi-centric.
+If you're building on Raspberry Pi, it's recommended to pass `-DRPI=1` to cmake, which tweaks the default configuration to be more Pi-centric.

 Build and test the program:
 ```